Foreign aid to Timor-Leste: Food Crisis 2007

-East Timor experienced extreme food shortages in November 2007.
+Timor-Leste experienced extreme food shortages in November 2007.
 The UN asked for aid from a number of international organisations.

 United States

 Electoral Process Development

 USAID began supporting the development of effective democratic electoral and political processes in Timor-Leste in 1999.
 Between 2001 and 2008, USAID gave $2,215,997 to International Foundation for Electoral Systems(IFES), $3,619,134 to the International Republican Institute(IRI), and $3,728,490 to the National Democratic Institute(NDI).
 This money supported IFES in developing electoral framework and process, IRI in developing political parties, and NDI on increasing citizen participation and local governance.